 From mid 2010-2013, Danielle lived abroad in Central America, Southeast Asia, and Europe, during which time she worked at Wide Circle in Brussels, consulting on projects related to having a mindset for excellence, the future of work, and customer-centricity.

-Prior to joining FHI360, Cal was the SeniorDirector ofPrograms for MOUSE where he led the development and implementation of an information and communication technology-focused youth development program calledMOUSE Squad.
+Earlier in his career, Cal was the SeniorDirector ofPrograms for MOUSE where he led the development and implementation of an information and communication technology-focused youth development program calledMOUSE Squad.
 The program is now having a positive impactin more than 300 locations in the United States, including New York City, Chicago, California, and Texas and, in partnership with Microsoft, the MOUSE Help Desk curriculum is accessible in more than 50 countries worldwide.
 Cal started his career as a both a classroom teacher (grades 5-12) and as a middle-grades dean.